Last updated on August 29th, 2017

 Based on your personality (strengths and weaknesses), lifestyle, exposure, education . . .
 You would be more suited to selling a particular set of goods or services.

-To kick start your sales career, it is useful to first identify which goods or services you are most likely to succeed at selling, or which set you would be most interested in selling.
+To kick-start your sales career, it is useful to first find which goods or services you are most likely to succeed at selling, or which set you would be most interested in selling.

 As your career develops, you should feel free to branch out and test your selling skills with other products.

 In our day to day lives, we interact with a number of people for different purposes.
 This varies from our families, to relatives and friends, to classmates, to members of our peer group . . . the list is never-ending.